Facebook logo

 Eagle and Shamrock

 The "Irish" potato actually originated in the Andes of South America where Native people have been cultivating it for at least 4,000 years, eventually developing about 3,000 varieties by the time of the Spanish invasion.
-The Spanish then introduced it to Europe, where it was grown as a garden novelty but met resistance as a food crop, possibly because it's classified in the same family as the poisonous nightshade, because the Europeans considered it ugly, it's not mentioned in the Bible, and apparently it gave some people excessive gas.
-Eventually it made it's way to Ireland, possibly in 1588 on destroyed ships of the Spanish Armada found washed up on the coast by Irish peasants.
-By the end of the 17th century it was the country's staple food.
+The Spanish then introduced the potato to Europe, where it was grown as a garden novelty but met resistance as a food crop, possibly because it's classified in the same family as the poisonous nightshade, because the Europeans considered it ugly, and it's not mentioned in the Bible.
+Also, it apparently gave some people excessive gas.
+Eventually the potato made it's way to Ireland, possibly in 1588 on destroyed ships of the Spanish Armada found washed up on the coast by Irish peasants, and by the end of the 17th century it was the country's staple food.

 After the Irish enthusiastically accepted the potato it spread to the rest of Europe as a food and became part of the new wave of appetizing and nutritious crops, first developed by Native Americans, that were partly responsible for a boom in the population of Europe after their post-1492 introduction.
 The increase in population in areas that began cultivating the potato was so dramatic it may have added to the reputation of the plant as an aphrodisiac.
 For example, by 1845, less than a century after it was widely adopted as a food in Ireland, the country's population had tripled and during this time 1.75 million Irish emigrated to the Americas.